Atlanta Summer Symptoms: Sunburn, Skin Care, Dehydration

 2. Keep Skin Hydrated

 Up your regimen’s level of hydration with intensive masques, perfect for use one to two times a week.
 Boosters are a great fit, working best when layered underneath a moisturizer.
 Toners are a refreshing moisturizer prep, working to even out skin porosity.
-Refresh with a revitalizing toner spritz at your desk, in the car, at the gym, on the plane!
+Refresh with a revitalizing toner spritz at your desk, in the car, at the gym, or on the plane!
 Recommended: Antioxidant HydraMist, Skin Hydrating Booster, Skin Hydrating Masque.

 3. Make Friends With H20